Advance your career in the natural gas industry

 Program Overview

-The online M.S. in Natural Gas Engineering & Management aims to prepare industry professionals with both technical and managerial skills required to advance in the Natural Gas industry.
+The online M.S. in Natural Gas Engineering & Management is a 30-credit program that can be completed in as little as 19 months.
+Students have two tracks to choose from within the program: Engineering and Management.
 It is focused on the full natural gas value chain, including exploration and production, processing, compression and liquefaction, transport, conversion to chemicals, power generation and heating.

 Admissions Requirements